DataDog/integrations-core/eks_fargate/README.md

 ### Metrics

-The eks_fargate check submits a heartbeat metric `eks.fargate.pod.running` that is tagged by `pod_name` and `virtual_node` so you can keep track of how many pods are running.
+The eks_fargate check submits a heartbeat metric `eks.fargate.pods.running` that is tagged by `pod_name` and `virtual_node` so you can keep track of how many pods are running.

 ### Service Checks